pendingchaos/WIP8/README.md

 A work in progress using C++ and OpenGL.

+The program has only been tested on Linux and should only run on Linux.
-The program requires SDL2, SOIL, glm, JsonCPP, libdl, the c standard library, the c++ standard library, and an OpenGL 3.3 implementation.
+The program requires SDL2, SOIL, glm, JsonCPP, libdl, a c standard library implementation, a c++ standard library implementation, and an OpenGL 3.3 implementation.

+Most of them can be install by running this command: sudo yum install SDL2-devel SOIL-devel glm-devel jsoncpp-devel The rest should already be installed.

 To compile go to the directory (in a terminal) containing all the files then run: